reasonwithoutrestraint/site/Original/Metaethical Overview.md

         - Normative judgments are expressive of beliefs tracking normative facts, and can be truth-apt insofar as they accurately represent the normative facts.
     - Cons:
         - Semantic: Open-Question argument
-        - Motivation: Cannot explain intrinsic motivation
+        - Motivation (for objective theories): Cannot explain intrinsic motivation/practicality.
-        - Phenomenology: Normative judgments are world to mind fit, rather than mind to world fit
+        - Disagreement (for subjective theories): Cannot explain disagreement.
         - Flexibility of language: A ought to X, A needs to X, A must X, X is crappy, X is disgusting, etc. can all mean the same thing.
 Best explained as prescriptions and/or expressions, rather than reports/descriptions.
-        - Cognitivism is evolutionarily useless.
-        - Arguments often apply to sentences that are clearly non-cognitive.
     - Variations:
         - *Subjectivist*: When S says "X is P", S is reporting some fact about someone's *judgments*.
 The judgments can be normative or non-normative, actual or hypothetical, individual or collective.
         - *Dispositional*: When S says "X is P (for A)", S is saying that X tends to provoke a particular *response* (for A).
 Truth conditions depend on the agent(s).
 The judgments can be normative or non-normative, actual or hypothetical, individual or collective.